 The efficiency of utilisation in all the diverse uses of water should be improved and an awareness of water as a scarce resource should be fostered.
+Prevention of leakage in all sectors should be ensured.
+State should evolve a suitable mechanism to involve industrial and individual users in re-charge of ground water, re-cycling and re-use of wastewater.
 Conservation consciousness shall be promoted through education, regulation, incentives and disincentives by taking following actions:

-A. Domestic Sector:
+A. Domestic Sector

-- Introduction of domestic water saving devices - Water meters on all consumers. - Progressive water tariff structure. - Auditing of water balance from distribution systems. etc...
+- Introduction of water saving devices in domestic, industrial, institutional, commercial, governmental, public utility and all other sectors - Water meters on all consumers. - Progressive water tariff structure. - Auditing of water balance from distribution systems etc.

-B. Industrial sector:
+B. Industrial Sector: